FRACerqueira/PromptPlus/README.md

 dotnet run --project PromptPlusExample
 ```

-The project in the folder **CommandDotNet.Example** contains all the samples to integrate with [CommandDotNet](https://commanddotnet.bilal-fazlani.com)
+The project in the folder **CommandDotNet.Example** contains all the samples built into [CommandDotNet](https://commanddotnet.bilal-fazlani.com)

 ```
 dotnet run --project CommandDotNet.Example [wizard]